 It is largely about the transitory yet close relationship we build-up but it is also because we blur the boundary between being adult and being child.
 The fact that we are neither teachers, nor carers or parents is also a key point and although we can never ‘be’ children, if we get it right we can become as close to a trusted peer as might be possible.

-When I was working as a travelling games worker in the 1980s the nature of the relation being formed between me and the children I was working with made it ripe for disclosures - not every day you understand but certainly a handful of times a year.
+When I was working as a travelling games worker in the 1980s the nature of the relationship being formed between me and the children I was working with made it ripe for disclosures - not every day you understand but certainly a handful of times a year.
 And it got to me every single time to the extent that on a number of occasions I seriously considered leaving that type of work behind.

 The nature of my work now means that these disclosures have not happened for some time, we could measure it in years in fact; so when it was clear that it was going to happen this time I wasn’t sure how I was going to react.